fahmidur/xkcd-embedder/README.md

 ## Dependencies

 None.
-This widget was designed to be embedded into someone else's webpage and it wouldn't be nice to impose any dependencies on the user's page.
+This widget was designed to be embedded into someone else's webpage and it wouldn't be nice to impose any dependencies on the host page.

 ![Screenshot when embedded](https://raw.githubusercontent.com/fahmidur/xkcd-embedder/master/screenshots/ss001.png)